Rohitth007/Reask/README.md

-# Flasky
+# Reask
-Twitter-like microblogging platform
+Medium-like blogging platform

 ## How to Use
 1. `source venv/bin/activate`